vishnya/so_text/README.md

 # Full pipeline code
  Although the problem is exploratory, the statement also indicates that I should choose a final method.
-As such, code in the form of an SkLearn Pipeline can be found
+As such, code in the form of an `SkLearn Pipeline` can be found
   [here](so_text/main.py).
- The main steps of the Pipeline are:
+ The main steps of the `Pipeline` are:
  - Read the data into a data frame.
- - Encode stemmed word features, and perform tf-idf.
+ - Encode stemmed word features, and perform `tf-idf`.
- - Feed the tf-idf matrix, and also an additional feature (length of doc), into XGBoost.
+ - Feed the `tf-idf` matrix, and also an additional feature (length of doc), into `XGBoost`.
  - Generate a performance report, with `roc_auc`,  classification report and confusion matrix.